 The Proof-of-Authority mechanism selects Authority Masternodes to validate transactions.
 To become a Masternode in the blockchain a user must stake 25 million VET tokens and submit identifying information.
 The consensus mechanism randomly selects a masternode, who is then rewarded with VTHO after a new block in the blockchain has been created.

 For processes such as supply chain logistics, each product or item is provided with a unique product ID code.
 VeChain developed sensors are then used during the item's journey to log its progress.
 Storage of that data on the blockchain means the data cannot be altered or tampered.
 This allows a truthful record of supply to be kept.
 This is just one example of how the blockchain has been applied to real-world use cases.

 VeChain team and history

-Founded in 2015, VeChain is one of the oldest players in the blockchain industry.
-With offices in China, France, Singapore and Japan, VeChain first started life as a subsidiary of BitSe, one of China's biggest blockchain companies.
+Founded in 2015, VeChain is one of the older players in the blockchain industry.
+With offices in China, France, Singapore and Japan, VeChain first started life as a subsidiary of BitSe, one of China's biggest blockchain companies at the time.

-VeChain has lined up several impressive partnerships to help drive future growth and adoption, including agreements with:
+VeChain has lined up several partnerships to help drive future growth and adoption, including agreements with:

 - DNV GL.
 January 2018 saw the announcement of VeChain's partnership with certification service provider DNV GL.
-Check out our news piece for full details of the deal.
+DNV provides VeChain-powered services to its customers.